-Khasai Makhulo is the research assistant for the Africa Program at the Center for Strategic and International Studies.
+Khasai Makhulo is a research assistant with the Africa Program at the Center for Strategic and International Studies (CSIS).
 She graduated from Middlebury College with a BA in global gender and sexuality studies and African studies.
-Her research interests include the intersections of gender and power, youth movements, and the importance of storytelling in capturing the embodied experiences of Africans.
+Her research interests include the intersections of gender and power, youth movements, and trends shaping Africa’s sociopolitical and economic trajectory.

 All Khasai Makhulo Content